myleslinder/analytics-plugin-drift/README.md

 ## How to use

-This plugin works in the browser only but is just a no-op on the server.
+This plugin works in the browser and is a no-op on the server.

 Example usage: